Discovering your painting style… as a beginner not knowing how to find your painting style can make you feel out of place or lost.

-Before we begin this post let me just start out by saying that finding your painting style is very personal and is achieved differently by different people.
-In this post I go through six tips that will help you to find your unique painting style.
+Before you begin reading this article, let me just start by saying that finding your painting style is very personal and there is no right way or specific method.

-It can help to have an art journal in which you can sketch out your ideas roughly, this way you can also see the process you’re going through to develop your work.
+It can help to have an art journal in which you can sketch out your ideas roughly, this way you can also see the process as you develop your work.

 Remember, challenging yourself is how you discover new techniques and learn new skills thus growing your skill level.

 Paint what interests/inspires you

 If you see a beautiful scenery that you feel like painting then go for it.